Package Leaflet: Information for the User

 even if they have the same symptoms, as it may harm them.

-Melteva is a combined oral contraceptive pill.
-It prevents ovulation and causes changes in cervical mucus secretion.
-It is used to prevent pregnancy and to achieve ovulatory rest states.
+Melteva is a combined oral hormonal contraceptive.
+It inhibits ovulation and produces changes in cervical secretion.
+It is used to prevent pregnancy and to achieve ovarian rest states.

-This medication is presented in blister packs (the packaging where the coated tablets are found) of 21 coated tablets.
+This medicine is presented in blisters (the package where the coated tablets are found) of 21 coated tablets.

-Before starting to use Melteva, you should read the information about blood clots in section 2.
-It is particularly important that you read the symptoms of a blood clot (see section 2 “Blood Clots”).
+Before you start using Melteva, you should read the information about blood clots in section 2.
+It is particularly important that you read the symptoms of a blood clot (see section 2 "Blood clots").

 Do not take Melteva: